noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 ### Basic Scan

-Let's start with a basic scan to see what Infisical can detect:
+Start with a basic scan to see what Infisical can detect:

 ```
 # Run initial scan on current directory